roshinpv1/appraisal_new/README.md

 The feedback is designed to feel like it comes from someone who truly knows and values the employee, focusing on their potential and growth rather than just metrics.
 It starts directly with observations and feedback, avoiding generic opening statements.

+### Third-Person Language

+The system generates feedback in formal third-person language, making it suitable for official performance review documents:

+- **Professional Format**: Uses "he/she/they" instead of "you" throughout
+- **Formal Tone**: Appropriate for official performance review documentation
+- **Gender-Aware**: Automatically uses appropriate pronouns based on employee gender selection
+- **Consistent Style**: Maintains professional third-person language across all sections

+This ensures the feedback is suitable for formal HR documentation and performance review records.

 ### Structured Feedback Categories

 The system organizes feedback under four clear categories for better clarity and actionability: